onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 We need to make continual moral innovation an imperative

-We are connected to everything in the deepest possible sense Everything Is Connected - Here's How | Tom Chi https://www.youtube.com/watch?v=zyr4qORDu2A
+We are connected to everything in the deepest possible sense - what if we mapped it all out?
+Everything Is Connected - Here's How | Tom Chi https://www.youtube.com/watch?v=zyr4qORDu2A